Table of Contents

 Treffen (Cervecería) (Piedras 178) was located around the corner of the Intercontinental Buenos Aires Hotel where I was staying.
 As I was hungry I wanted to get a quick burger and decided to check Treffen out and see if this is a Buenos Aires craft beer hotspot.
 It advertises also as a beer museum so that was a plus too.
 Unfortunately, not all beers on the menu were available and those that were, weren’t the best Argentinian craft beers.
 The atmosphere is like a typical Amsterdam brown café but I didn’t really enjoy it.
 Service was a bit slow, food was below average as were the beers.
 The plus was that it was decorated with beer cans, bottles, and other beer related items.
 If you really don’t know to which Buenos Aires craft beer bar to go then go to Treffen but otherwise there are better choices out there.

 I was surprised to see how many Buenos Aires craft beer bars there are and about the quality of the Argentinian beers.
 It’s a sign that the Argentinian craft beer scene is developing very well.
 All bars (expect Treffen) were packed with locals and at peak times some even having their beers on the street.
 I can’t wait to return to Buenos Aires, and Argentina in general, to test more of the beers and explore the country.

-Did you visit Buenos Aires and drink craft beer too or do you have questions?
+Did you visit Buenos Aires too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!